 Causes: Blockage or rupture of blood vessels in the brain.

-ECG (Electrocardiogram): Records the electrical activity of the heart
+ECG (Electrocardiogram) records the electrical activity of the heart

-Echocardiogram: This is an ultrasonic test used to visualise the heart's structure and its functioning
+Echocardiogram is an ultrasonic test used to visualise the heart's structure and its functioning

-Angiography: Blood vessels are imaged in this technique.
+Angiography is a technique in which blood vessels are imaged in this technique.

 Medications: Blood pressure medicines cholesterol-lowering drugs and anticoagulants